doersino/excessivelyadequate.com/_posts/2024-04-21-documents.md

 Here's a heavily-redacted screenshot of the files[^german] in question (because images break up the monotony of mediocre prose):

 [^german]: 99% of what I do on computers is in English, so in retrospect, I'm not sure why I stuck to German for the naming of subdirectories here.
-Then again, translating terms like "Lohnsteuerbescheinigungen", "Sozialversicherungsausweis" and "Steueridentifikationsnummer" into another language might be akin to denying my cultural heritage.
+Then again, translating terms like *Lohnsteuerbescheinigungen*, *Sozialversicherungsausweis* and *Steuerliche Identifikationsnummer* into another language might be akin to denying my cultural heritage.

 {:.wide}
 ![]({% link /static/documents.png %})